-Changes in interest rates could materially adversely impact the Group's results of operations
+Changes in interest rates and share price could materially adversely impact the Group's results of operations

-The Group's financial debt instruments outstanding at 31 December 2022 primarily consist of €3.1 billion plus U.S.\$1.75 billion of unsecured notes subject to fixed interest rates.
-In FY2022, the Group's interest expense was €85 million.
+The Group's financial debt instruments outstanding at 31 December 2023 primarily consist of €4.1 billion plus U.S.\$1.75 billion of unsecured notes subject to fixed interest rates.
+In FY2023, the Group's interest expense was €94 million.
 The Group uses cross currency swaps to hedge against currency movement and interest rate differential on the U.S. dollar notes.
-As at 31 December 2022, the notional amount of these cross currency swaps outstanding was \$1.3 billion.
+As at 31 December 2023, the notional amount of these cross currency swaps outstanding was \$1.3 billion.
 Unfavourable market movements in interest rates could have a negative effect on the Group's earnings and cash flows, as increasing interest rates would have a negative impact on the finance expenses related to the unhedged portion of the Group's indebtedness or on the refinancing of maturing notes.
-If such movements, including movements on unsettled legacy interest rate derivatives, or their impact on the Group's earnings and cash flows, were significant, the Group's ability to invest in its businesses and execute its strategy could be impaired.
+If such movements, or their impact on the Group's earnings and cash flows, were significant, the Group's ability to invest in its businesses and execute its strategy could be impaired.
+For additional information on the Group's general equity price risk, see Note 6.2 to the 2023 Consolidated Financial Statements.